-By Megan Calhoun, MS, MSW, Manager, and Andy McNerney, Manager, GE Healthcare Camden Group
+By Andy McNerney, Manager, GE Healthcare Camden Group

 When the Centers for Medicare & Medicaid Services ("CMS") launched its Medicare Shared Savings Program ("MSSP") in 2012, CMS leveraged the upside, risk only-design and the opportunity to be a care model redesign champion.
 It also intended to lead the market in value-based care delivery as a way to entice ACOs to join the program.
 Four years and 539 accepted MSSP ACOs later, CMS released its most recent set of performance results for the 80 percent of ACOs that have survived the program.

 While savings of more than $429 million and overall quality improvement sounds like cause for celebration, the real story begins by acknowledging that program success doesn’t come easily and requires hard and transformative work…just ask the almost 70 percent (n=272) of MSSP participants who failed to achieve a shared savings distribution.
 Even for those participants that did achieve program savings, it is likely that the set-up and operating costs associated with the ACO program threatened bottom line financial success…today.
 But care transformation is not just about today’s bottom line, is it?
 Program veterans, or those who have participated for more than one Performance Year, have shown that it takes years to truly make an impact on cost and quality.
 The rest of the story will be written by their continued success as they gain a strategic advantage and encourage other providers to invest in their own transformation.

 If CMS Isn’t Telling the Whole Story, Define and Measure Your Own Success!